 Performing this action does not impact any of your personal device data, including photos, texts, documents, and other files.

-- Go to Settings > General > Reset
+- Go to Settings > General > Transfer or Reset iPhone/iPad.

 - At the bottom of the next screen, tap Reset.
 Then, follow the necessary instructions to restart your device.